primaryodors/primarydock/README.md

 Note to developers: if you run PrimaryDock under a memory utility such as valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
 Most of these are false positives.
 Many places in the code create temporary arrays of pointers and then assign those pointers addresses of objects that persist throughout the entire program execution.
-The memory tool "thinks" the objects have not been initialized even when they have.
+The memory tool "thinks" the objects have not been initialized even when they have, and that the arrays should be `delete[]`ed when they definitely should not.
 We recommend using the --undef-value-errors=no option with valgrind or the equivalent switch in your utility of choice.

 # Web Application